LGBTQ rights in South Korea: Legal documents

 The seventh digit of the country's national identification number, known as the National Pension Number, corresponds to one's sex assigned at birth, amounting to what some LGBTQ activists call "forced outing" in job interviews.
 In June 2006, however, the Supreme Court ruled that transgender individuals who had undergone successful sex reassignment surgery have the right to declare their new sex in all legal documents.
 This includes the right to request a correction of their gender-on-file in all public and government records such as the census registry.

 In March 2013, the Seoul Western District Court ruled that five trans men can be registered as male without undergoing sex reassignment surgery.
 In February 2017, the Cheongju District Court ruled that a trans woman could be registered as a female without undergoing surgery.

 Military service

 In March 2021, Byun Hui-su - South Korea's first transgender soldier, who was forcibly discharged after undergoing gender affirming care - died by suicide.
 The Defense Ministry classified her loss of male genitals as a mental or physical handicap, and a military panel ruled in early 2020 that she would be compulsorily discharged.
-However, in October 7, 2021, the Daejeon District Court determined that the presence or absence of certain male physical traits could not be used as grounds for a mental or physical disability, and thus deemed the discharge decision unjust.
-In March 29, 2024, the Ministry of National Defense recognized Staff Sergeant Byun Hui-su's death as being in the line of duty.
+However, on October 7, 2021, the Daejeon District Court determined that the presence or absence of certain male physical traits could not be used as grounds for a mental or physical disability, and thus deemed the discharge decision unjust.
+On March 29, 2024, the Ministry of National Defense recognized Staff Sergeant Byun Hui-su's death as being in the line of duty.